State Law Guide · Updated January 2026

 See how North Carolina's laws compare to other states:

-Average North Carolina recovery: $510 · Based on North Carolina Guaranteed Asset Protection Waiver Act
+Optional letter only if you act · North Carolina Guaranteed Asset Protection Waiver Act